Westernization: East Asia

+China

+Korea

-In Korea, the first contact with Westernization was during the Chosun Dynasty, in the 17th century.
+In Korea, the first contact with Westernization was during the Joseon Dynasty, in the 17th century.
 Every year, the emperor dispatched a few envoy ambassadors to China and while they were staying in Beijing, the Western missionaries were there.
 Through the missionaries, Korean ambassadors were able to adopt Western technology.
 In the 19th century, Korea started to send ambassadors to the foreign countries, other than Japan and China.
 While Korea was being Westernized slowly in the late 19th century, Korea had the idea of "Eastern ways and Western frames (東道西器)", meaning that they accepted the Western "bowl", but used it with Eastern principles inside.

+Japan

-In Japan, the Netherlands continued to play a key role in transmitting Western know-how to the Japanese from the 17th century to the mid-19th century, because the Japanese had only opened their doors to Dutch merchants before US Navy Commodore Matthew Perry's visit in 1853.
+In Japan, the Netherlands continued to play a key role in transmitting Western know-how to the Japanese from the 17th century to the mid-19th century, because the Japanese had only opened their doors to Dutch merchants before US Navy commodore Matthew C. Perry's visit in 1853.
 After Commodore Perry's visit, Japan began to deliberately accept Western culture to the point of hiring Westerners to teach Western customs and traditions to the Japanese starting in the Meiji era.
 Since then, many Japanese politicians have encouraged the Westernization of Japan with the use of the term Datsu-A Ron, which means the argument for "leaving Asia" or "Good-bye Asia".
 In Datsu-A Ron, "Westernization" was described as an "unavoidable" but "fruitful" change.
 In contrast, despite many advances in industrial efficiency, Japan has sustained a culture of strict social hierarchy and limited individualization.

+South Asia

+India

+At the turn of the 19th century, when India was being conquered by the East India Company, some of its native kingdoms sought Western education to learn how to deal with the threat.
+India's later independence movement also took inspiration from Western ideas about democracy and human rights.
+India's ruling class after independence in 1947 remained somewhat Westernized; India's first Prime Minister, Jawaharlal Nehru, had such a substantial Britishness that he once described himself as "the last Englishman to rule India."
+In 2014, however, the Bharatiya Janata Party (BJP) won power on the back of perceptions of the ruling class being insufficiently Indian.